abayo-luc/techteamberlin_frontend_challenge./README.md

 ### `npm start`
 Will runs the app in the development mode.<br>
-and the ap can be accessed on [http://localhost:3000](http://localhost:3000)and view it in the browers.
+and the ap can be accessed on [http://localhost:3000](http://localhost:3000)and view it in the brower.